 - Collaborative efforts under this target will emphasize trans-boundary seascapes, but will also include single-country seascapes.
-These efforts will be without prejudice to the sovereign rights of the parties over their resources or the position of the parties on the agreed border or on the negotiations of the delimitation of common maritime boundaries. - Extensive consultations among our governments and key partners will be required to delineate and designate these priority seascapes. - Existing seascape programs (e.g., SSME, BSSE) will be emphasized, with some new programs likely to be initiated around additional seascapes. - Boundaries of seascapes that have already been delineated (e.g. SSME) will generally be recognized. - Priority Seascapes can cover areas outside the Coral Triangle Initiative boundary as long as the major portion of the seascape is within the CT countries. - Priority seascape designations will help guide (i) funding (international and domestic); (ii) establishment of partnerships; and (iii) governmental policy actions. - Priority seascape designations and seascape investment plans will need to be regularly reviewed, and potentially updated, based on relevant developments. - This Target and associated Regional Actions (below) will entail particularly close collaboration with established partners working to support existing Seascape Programs.
+These efforts will be without prejudice to the sovereign rights of the parties over their resources or the position of the parties on the agreed border or on the negotiations of the delimitation of common maritime boundaries. - Extensive consultations among our governments and key partners will be required to delineate and designate these priority seascapes. - Existing seascape programs (e.g., SSME, BSSE) will be emphasized, with some new programs likely to be initiated around additional seascapes. - Boundaries of seascapes that have already been delineated (e.g. SSME) will generally be recognized. - Priority Seascapes can cover areas outside the Coral Triangle Initiative boundary as long as the major portion of the seascape is within the CT countries. - Priority seascape designations will help guide (i) funding (international and domestic); (ii) establishment of partnerships; and (iii) governmental policy actions. - Priority seascape designations and seascape investment plans will need to be regularly reviewed, and potentially updated, based on relevant developments.

+This Target and associated Regional Actions (below) will entail particularly close collaboration with established partners working to support existing Seascape Programs.

-working to support existing established to regrame.
-REGIONAL ACTION #1 Through regional collaboration, conduct Rapid Seascape Assessments for the entire region, in order to delineate seascapes and identify priority seascapes for investment Collaborate around completing Rapid Seascape Assessments covering the entire region, examining ecological, economic, social, and political factors.
+Through regional collaboration, conduct Rapid Seascape Assessments for the entire region, in order to delineate seascapes and identify priority seascapes for investment

+Collaborate around completing Rapid Seascape Assessments covering the entire region, examining ecological, economic, social, and political factors.
 These assessments will be designed to identify which Seascapes should be designated as priorities.

-2010 REGIONAL ACTION #2 Develop investment plans for all identified priority seascapes, including joint investments plans for those seascapes involving two or more countries For each seascape, identify goals and key actions needed, and outline required financial investments and potential investment sources (Investment Plans).
-Develop an overall scheme for sequencing investments over the 10-year timeframe of the CTI Plan of Action .
-(Note: One action to be explored for each seascape will be designation of Particularly Sensitive Sea Areas (PSSAs).
-2012 REGIONAL ACTION #3 Complete and implement region-wide Invasive Marine Species Action Plan Building on existing efforts at regional and national levels, jointly adopt and implement a comprehensive, region- wide Invasive Marine Species Action Plan that identifies the most important existing invasive species and actions needed (at regional and national levels) to mitigate their adverse impacts, and addresses the prevention of future introductions.
-2012 plan complet ed; ongoing implem
+Develop investment plans for all identified priority seascapes, including joint investments plans for those seascapes involving two or more countries

+For each seascape, identify goals and key actions needed, and outline required financial investments and potential investment sources (Investment Plans).
+Develop an overall scheme for sequencing investments over the 10-year timeframe of the CTI Plan of Action.
+[Note: One action to be explored for each seascape will be designation of Particularly Sensitive Sea Areas (PSSAs)].